 Children must be accompanied by a registered adult.

-Here are some of the campfire program topics:
+Here are some of the campfire program topics at various parks:

 Hidden Pond hosts Campfire Fridays, a summer family series.
 There's a different topic at each evening program.
 Topics have included: